-Special Revenue Funds - Special revenue funds include the District's building and child nutrition.
+Special Revenue Funds - Special revenue funds include the District's building, child nutrition and OKC MAPS Trust fund.

 Building Fund - The building fund consists mainly of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing, or maintaining school buildings and for purchasing furniture, equipment and computer software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.